If the tenant does not pay the rent and does not reply to messages

 • Amount and due dates of rents due

-• Possible interest on late payments
+• Possible interest on late payments (+7% to the reference rate announced by the Bank of Finland)

 "Hi [tenant's name], I notice that the rent for [months] is still unpaid.
 Please make the payments due by [date].
 Please contact me promptly with the reason if you are unable to pay by this date."